DJ2LS/FreeDATA/README.md

 ## Credits
 * David Rowe and the FreeDV team for developing the modem and libraries - FreeDV Codec 2 : https://github.com/drowe67/codec2
-* xssfox, his repository helped me a lot in an early stage of development - xssfox : https://github.com/xssfox/freedv-tnc
+* xssfox, her repository helped me a lot in an early stage of development - xssfox : https://github.com/xssfox/freedv-tnc
 * Wolfgang, for lending me his radio so I'm able to do real hf tests